Skip to main content

 picture of author, Hometap TeamBy Hometap Team on February 18, 2022

-Working for yourself can be fantastic for a number of reasons — but when tax time comes around, things can get tricky because unlike employees who receive W-2s, taxes aren’t automatically deducted from your paychecks when you’re self-employed.
+Working for yourself can be beneficial for a number of reasons.
+It’s when tax time comes around that things can get tricky, because unlike employees who receive W-2s, taxes aren’t automatically deducted from your paychecks when you’re self-employed.
 While you should consult a tax advisor for the specifics, here are some things to consider as tax season gets underway.

 How do you know if you’re technically self-employed or not?
 The IRS classifies self-employment through the following criteria: